 The final step is allowing your hair to air dry which is difficult for those with hand-in-hair syndrome.
 Manipulating your curls too much disturbs the very patterns you’re trying to set into place so it’s critical that you allow your hair to dry undisturbed.
 You’ve already troubled the patterns enough by applying three layers of product.

 If you have time to spare, I like to pineapple my hair loosely on top of my head while it’s air-drying with a banana clip.
 This stretches the back of my hair while leaving the middle and front still intact so it falls very nicely around my face when I’m ready to take it down.
-If your hair is at neck or shoulder length and you like a little bit of length even in your wash and go hairstyles, give this a try or else you’re guaranteed to have all the shrinkage.
+Then, I part it and try out some wash and go hairstyles for medium-length natural hair, like using clips to hold the sides together or doing a faux-hawk.

 It typically lasts up to three days, I may simply need to apply a bit of edge control or ecostyler gel.
-My wash and go always looks amazing the day after, when I’m able to fluff it out a bit more at the roots and get it as big or as defined as I would like.
+My wash and go always look amazing the day after, when I’m able to fluff it out a bit more at the roots and get it as big or as defined as I would like.

-Wash and Go 4C Hair Tips
+How to Do a Wash and Go on 4C Hair

-I learnt this from trying to achieve a wash-and-go on munchkin’s tighter curl when it was shorter.
+I learnt this from trying to achieve a wash-and-go on munchkin’s tighter curl when it was short.
 Now that her hair is longer, a wash-and-go is achievable only when I shingle the product through her hair.

 When to do a twist out